ppy/osu-wiki/wiki/Help_centre/Website/en.md

 **To block a user from sending you messages in-game, simply add them to your ignore list.**

-1. Click the Options menu button in-game
+1. Click the `Options` menu button in-game
-2. Type 'ignore' to filter the options listing to the "Chat Ignore List" section.
+2. Type `ignore` to filter the options listing to the `Chat Ignore List` section.
 3. Add the offending user's username to the list, separating each new user with a space, and replacing any spaces in their name with underscores (A user called *The Gatekeeper* becomes *The\_Gatekeeper* for example).

 You'll no longer see public chat messages from any users on that list, or receive private messages from them.